MadhavSirohi/Kindly-go-to-https-github.com-Madhav-Madhav/README.md

-# Kindly-go-to-https-github.com-Madhav-Madhav
+# Kindly-go-to-https-github.com-Madhav-Madhav-for-now-they-are-equivalent
-I have two different profiles, this one is for later use so kindly go to https://github.com/Madhav-Madhav
+I have two different profiles(for now they are both equivalent), this one is for later use so kindly go to https://github.com/Madhav-Madhav